World Geography / Climatology

 - In Arabian desert, the winds that blow are Simoon winds.

-the classification of winds, these winds are sometimes misconstrued as Secondary winds because they are often called pre-Monsoon showers but strictly speaking
+These types of winds are sometimes misconstrued as Secondary winds because they are often called pre-Monsoon showers but

-they are not at all related to Monsoon but one of the types of local winds in India.
+strictly speaking they are not at all related to Monsoon but one of the types of local winds in India.

 - In South-Eastern Australia, Southerly Buster winds blow from New Zealand and Tasmania to Australia.